alex-gamero/100-days-of-code/log.md

 **Today's Progress**: Today I reviewed some Linux concepts and applied to some Jobs.

 **Thoughts**: I kept receiving my finals grades, they are really good.

+### Day 61: August 21, Thursday

+**Today's Progress**: Today I reviewed some Database concepts and applied to some Jobs.

+**Thoughts**: I kept receiving my finals grades, they are really good.